ADHD and Burnout: Understanding the Energy Drain Behind ADHD Burnout

 - Mema Mansouri

 Managing daily energy can feel like a constant balancing act when you live with ADHD.
-Many people experience cycles of ADHD and burnout, where periods of intense effort are followed by exhaustion, shutdown, or loss of motivation.
+Many people experience cycles of intense effort followed by exhaustion, shutdown, or loss of motivation.

-This happens because ADHD does not only affect attention.
-It also impacts emotional regulation, sensory processing, and executive functioning.
-Over time, managing these demands can quietly drain mental energy.
+This happens because ADHD affects more than attention.
+It also impacts emotional regulation, sensory processing, and executive functioning, all of which require ongoing mental energy.

-Understanding how energy works in ADHD can help you prevent burnout, recognize early warning signs, and build routines that protect your well-being.
+Understanding how energy works in ADHD can help you recognize early warning signs, prevent burnout, and build routines that support your well-being.

 What ADHD Burnout Feels Like